 I am simply going to take the stance that our Earth is in trouble.

-Over the past couple of years my relationship with our planet has changed quite radically and this is no doubt due to my understanding and belief that we’ve reached the point of no return with climate change and our days are duly numbered along with much of life on Earth.
+Over the past couple of years my relationship with our planet has changed quite radically and this is no doubt due to my understanding and belief that just maybe we’ve reached the point of no return with the climate crisis and our days could be numbered, along with much of life on Earth.
 I hit rock bottom when I realised this.
 The grief struck deep, and I wallowed in it for a while.

 How would you be if you found your last dandelion?